moloewe-leuphana/moloewe-leuphana.github.io/docs/01-workflow.md

 A storyboard will help you plan your content and how you arrange it.

 A storyboard includes an overview of all the [**slides**](docs/06_glossary.md#slide) in your workshop, arranged by their chronological order.
-Try to be as detailed as possible in your slide descriptions.
+Try to be as detailed as possible.

-images, the presenting person (if you're presenting in a team).
+:::info
+We especially advise you to add the respective [**slide names**](docs/03-the-interface/05_slides.md#2-editing-slide-details) in your storyboard.
+This will make switching between slides much easier later on using the see [**Change Scene Button**](docs/04-moloewe-tools/11_change-scene.md).
+However, at this point of the tutorial you haven't created or named any slides yet.
+You can add the slide names to your storyboard later.
+:::info

-**Here's a storyboard example:**
+**Here's an example of a simple storyboard:**

 <iframe width="768" height="432" src="https://miro.com/app/live-embed/uXjVP4f8EE0=/?moveToViewport=-1088,-159,1407,669&embedId=549552744929" frameborder="0" scrolling="no" allowfullscreen></iframe>

+:::info
+You are free to use this example as your template.
+Please contact the MoLöwe team if you're interested.
+:::info

 ## <Technical> 3.
 Create a User Account </Technical>
 LINK